zetachang/react-native-dotenv/README.md

 ### Changes to .env file is not updated

-Manually edit the file importing `react-native-dotenv` (either add a blank line or whitespace) will work.
+Manually edit the file importing `react-native-dotenv` by either adding an empty line or whitespace will work.

 ### Can I use different **.env** settings for production ?